digital-land/specification/content/specification/listed-building/v1.1.3/listed-building.md

           description: the name of the listed building
         - field: listed-building
           description: the Historic England identifier for the listed building, for example <a href="https://historicengland.org.uk/listing/the-list/list-entry/1024710" class="govuk-link">1024710</a>
+        - field: listed-building-grade
+          description: the Historic England listed-building-grade value for the listed building
+          dataset: listed-building-grade
         - field: geometry
           description: Under review
         - field: document-url